Coping Techniques for Endometriosis

 - Reordering of priorities and goals: Taking inventory of priorities and goals, assessing those which may need to shift, including decisions about childbearing, relationships, marriage, or career planning.

-- Active participation: Becoming an active participant in one’s healthcare and medical treatments.
+- Active participation: Becoming an active participant in one’s healthcare and medical treatments also helps in coping with endometriosis.
 Women who perceive themselves as more assertive adjust better to medical treatment overall.

 - Selective ignoring: Women focused on the positive consequences of having the illness, a strategy characterized by attitudes such as “I have endo, and it’s a big problem, but this crisis brought me closer to my family and/or friends.”